Scotland national under-21 football team: Eligibility

 The team is for players born in the year 21 years before the starting year of each tournament.
 As each tournament normally takes two years to complete, players can continue to play for the under-21 team after their 22nd birthday.
 As long as they are eligible, players can play at any level, making it possible to play for the under-21s, senior side and then return to the under-21 side.
 It is now also possible to play for one country at youth level and another country at senior level (providing the player is eligible).
 For instance, Nigel Quashie played for England under-21s and Scotland.
 Until the late 1980s, teams were allowed to select some over-age players in the under-21 team, similar to the present arrangement in football at the Summer Olympics.

 Current squad

-The following players were selected for friendly matches against Sweden and Wales in March 2023.
+The following players were selected for the 2027 UEFA European Under-21 Championship qualification matches against Gibraltar and Bulgaria on 15 and 18 November 2025; respectively.

-Caps and goals updated as of 17 November 2022, after the match against Iceland.
-Clubs correct as of 16 March 2023.
+Caps and goals updated as of 18 November 2025, after the match against Bulgaria.

 Recent call-ups

-The following players have also been called up to the Scotland under-21 squad and remain eligible (current clubs shown).
+The following players have also been called up to the Scotland under-21 squad within the last twelve months and remain eligible (current clubs shown).